hglm/sre/README.md

 portable to other platforms.

-NOTE: The current version as of 4 Feb 2014 works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 X11 (EGL) front-end also works well although shadow mapping is not suppored (stencil shadow volumes are supported).
-Framebuffer OpenGL-ES front-ends require a little more work.
+NOTE: The current version as of 4 Feb 2014 works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 front-end with X11 (EGL) back-end also works well although shadow mapping is not supported (stencil shadow volumes are supported).
+Framebuffer OpenGL-ES 2.0 back-ends require a little more work.

-An older version was ported to Windows (32-bit) using GLFW, and other platforms are feasable too given the seperation into front and back-ends and support for the OpenGL-ES 2.0 standard.
+An older version was ported to Windows (32-bit) using GLFW, and other platforms are feasable too given the seperation into front and back-ends and support for the OpenGL-ES 2.0 standard as well as cross-platform GUI back-ends such as GLFW.

-Highlights include a large amount of geometrical and scissors rendering optimizations with an unlimited number of lights and optimized stencil shadow volume and shadow mapping implementations, although shadows are currently not supported on the OpenGL-ES 2.0 platform.
+Highlights include a large amount of geometrical and scissors rendering optimizations with an unlimited number of lights and optimized stencil shadow volume and shadow mapping implementations, although shadow mapping is currently not supported on the OpenGL-ES 2.0 platform.
 Also included is support for HDR rendering and integration with the Bullet physics library.

 The lighting shaders are implemented using a single large shader source that is conditionally compiled to optimize for various attribute combinations.
-Other shaders include HDR, halo, shadow, and image/text shaders.
+Other shaders include HDR, halo, stencil shadow/shadow map generation, and image/text shaders.

 Drawbacks and features that are still missing include lack of a full scene graph that is seperate from the spatial (octree) hierarchy.
 Being